-The title has been won by 28 different clubs, with Spanish club Sevilla being the most successful team with five championship titles.
+The title has been won by 28 different clubs, with Spanish club Sevilla being the most successful team with six championship titles.

 Winners of the Europa League automatically qualify for UEFA Super Cup and next season’s UEFA Champions League tournament, as per the rule changes in 2014-15.

 The Inter-Cities Cup was held since 1955 and continued till 1971, finally getting replaced by the UEFA Cup.

 The Inter-Cities started hosting 11 countries in its first competition.
 However, with growing popularity and development, the number of teams increased to 64.

 The UEFA Cup was first held in the 1971–72 season and finished with an all English team final as Wolverhampton Wanderers faced Tottenham Hotspur.
 Spurs made history and won the first competition by 3-2 on aggregate in a two-legged final.

 Qualification for the Europa League has changed quite a bit in the last few years.
 UEFA uses statistics to rank the nations which are called UEFA coefficients.
 These nations are marked by an association number.